Editor’s note: This case study was originally published in February 2018. It has since been updated for accuracy and to reflect modern practices.

 Sometimes, when it comes to conversion rate optimization, the simplest changes in site design can make all the difference.

 Case in point: Our work with Trailcam Pro, an eCommerce site that sells trail cameras.

 Today, we’ll walk you through how one basic — but incredibly important! — website change helped this online business immediately increase sales by 20%.

 We’ll also explain why it worked — and how you can use the psychology behind it all to improve your online conversion rates, too.

-Their customers are hunters, wildlife researchers, and people looking to monitor activity around a cabin or a house.
-Most of their buyers are in the U.S.
+TrailCam Pro’s customers are hunters, wildlife researchers, and people looking to monitor activity around a cabin or a house.
+Most of their buyers live in the U.S.

-Of all the CRO tests we ran, one change had by far the biggest impact on results.
+And, of all the tests that we ran, one had the biggest, most immediate impact on their results by far.

 The Psychology of Objections

-In eCommerce, site visitors almost always come to a site with these two objections:
+In eCommerce, site visitors almost always have two main objections: